morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 ![png](chess-ratings-correlation/output_28_1.png)

 This figure visually confirms what we saw with the very high standard deviation.
-Even though we have noticed a clear correlation with the means of the ratings, the dispersion is way too high to be able to make any reliable prediction about the rating of a player given another one of his ratings.
+Even though we have noticed a clear correlation with the means of the ratings, the dispersion is way too high to be able to make a useful prediction about a rating of a player given another one of his ratings.